 Sensory Attachment Intervention

-Sensory Attachment Intervention is a therapy approach which considers the child or young person’s sensory processing alongside their emotional regulation – and the impact that one has on the other.
+Sensory Attachment Intervention (SAI) is a therapy approach which considers the child or young person’s sensory processing alongside their emotional regulation – and the impact that one has on the other.
 This therapy approach looks at the child and their Key Adults; parents, Foster Carers, teaching assistants, siblings, or anyone else with whom there is a meaningful and important relationship.
 It is about considering the family and their daily life and routines holistically.

 References can be found within the Useful Links page